01 Mar Emily in Paris Filming Locations you have to see

 Location: Café de Flore

-My secret tip: come here for breakfast and treat yourself with a chocolat viennois (hot chocolate with whipped cream) and a croissant.
-They have the biggest croissants I have ever seen, and they are delicious!
+My secret tip: come here for breakfast and treat yourself with a chocolat viennois (hot chocolate with whipped cream).
+Café de Flore serves one of the best hot chocolates in Paris!
+And they have the biggest croissants I have ever seen, and they are delicious!

 Canal St Martin